 Solidarity clause

 Art.
-5 WEU only states that the signatories shall support the attacked state (in its right of self-defence) with al the military and other aid and assistance in their power”.
-The Lisbon Treaty proposes a solidarity clause against terrorist attacks and disasters(222 TFEU) and a mutual assistance clause (Art.
-42.7 TEU) in case of an armed aggression (by another state = art.
-5 WEU).
+5 WEU states that the signatories shall support the attacked state in its right of self-defence with all the military and other aid and assistance in their power”.

 Links